 Aside from that, the Eiffel tower is one of humankind’s most outstanding creations.
 It is an artwork and an impressive technological prowess that awe-inspires even now.
 Aren’t you excited to see such an incredible iconic place?

-At night Eiffel Tower appears even more spectacular.
+At night the Eiffel Tower appears even more spectacular.
 It glows and glitters with its 20,000 light bulbs as the night falls.
-Glamour should twinkle not only the Parisian sky.
+Glamor should twinkle not only in the Parisian sky.
 But also the stars inside your eyes.

-Eiffel Tower looks elegant from the ground day or night.
+The Eiffel Tower looks elegant from the ground day or night.
 But did you know that you can climb to the top of it?
-It has 3 floors and an esplanade below – each offers a different experience, some tell the history of the tower.
+It has 3 floors and an esplanade below — each offers a different experience, and some tell the tower’s history.

-If you ask me, it’s the Eiffel tower that any visitors must visit first before seeing other parts of Paris.
+For me, it’s the Eiffel tower that any visitor must first visit before seeing other parts of Paris.
 Its three floors are vantage points offering panoramic sights of the city.
 The view will introduce you to the city’s architecture and other landmarks.

 Reason 2.
 Cathédrale Notre-Dame